 Notes to the financial statements

 The financial statements are prepared in accordance with the Finnish Accounting Act, Companies Act, Insurance Companies Act, Employee Pension Insurance Companies Act and the Act on calculating the solvency limit and covering technical provisions in pension institutions.
-In addition, the decree of the Ministry of Social Affairs and Health concerning the financial statements and consolidated financial statements of insurance companies, as well as the calculation bases confirmed by the Ministry of Social Affairs and Health and the regulations and guidelines of the Financial Supervisory Authority have been complied with.
+In addition, the decree of the Ministry of Social Affairs and Health concerning the financial statements and consolidated financial statements of insurance companies, as well as the calculation bases confirmed by the Ministry of Social Affairs and Health and the regulations and guidelines of the Financial Supervisory Authority are complied with.

 In addition to the parent company, those companies in which the Group holds more than 50 per cent of the votes (controlling interest) either directly or indirectly have been consolidated in the consolidated financial statements as subsidiaries.

 The consolidated financial statements are compiled as combinations of the income statement, balance sheets and notes.
-When the consolidated financial statements are compiled, intra-group income and charges, profit distribution, amounts due to or from Group companies and cross-shareholdings are eliminated.
+When the Consolidated Financial Statements are compiled, intra-group income and charges, profit distribution, amounts due to or from Group companies and cross-shareholdings are eliminated.
 However, Tieto Esy Ltd, in which Varma has a 14.4% shareholding but holds over 50% of the votes from all the shares, is consolidated using the equity method.
 Subsidiaries acquired during the year are consolidated from the moment of acquisition.
 Subsidiaries divested during the year are consolidated until the moment of divestment.
 The minority interest in the result and in capital and reserves are shown under their own separate heading.

 Intra-group cross-shareholdings are eliminated using the acquisition method.
 The resulting consolidation difference is allocated to subsidiaries' asset items proportional to their fair values, and depreciated in accordance with the depreciation plans of these asset items.
 Revaluations on Group companies’ shares are shown in the consolidated balance sheet as a revaluation of real estate owned by a subsidiary.

-Relevant associated companies intended for long-term holding in which the Group holds 20–50 per cent of all the votes are included in the consolidated financial statements using the equity method.
+Relevant associated companies in which the Group holds 20–50 per cent of all the votes are included in the consolidated financial statements using the equity method.
 Housing and real estate companies are not treated as associated companies.
 Their non-inclusion has a minimal effect on Group profit and capital and reserves, since the expenses arising from these companies are covered by the maintenance charges collected from their owners.

 The Group owns 50 per cent of the guarantee capital and 25 per cent of the votes of Kaleva Mutual Insurance Company, which is not, however, included in the consolidated financial statement due to limitations concerning controlling interest and distribution of profits.